-- Filling In Our Framework - How we arrange our land uses for where we live, work, attend school, shop and enjoy our free time can create a more vibrant and livable Greensboro. - Goal A - Greensboro is recognized and admired for its attractive, walkable and compact mixed-use activity centers where people live, work and enjoy life. - Strategy 1 - Encourage higher density, mixed-use, walkable infill development. - Strategy 2 - Ensure mixed use projects both strengthen and add value to the Community. - Goal B - Greensboro attracts world-class development to transform underutilized sites and buildings into valued assets that complement their surroundings. - Strategy 1 - Maintain, inventory, and market key underutilized sites and structures to private industry and developers. - Goal C - People choose to live in Greensboro because every neighborhood is safe and has convenient access to first-rate schools, services, shopping, parks, and community facilities. - Strategy 1 - Employ a problem prevention model to identify causes and solutions to neighborhood problems. - Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources. - Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices. - Strategy 1 Protect and enhance the unique character of every neighborhood. - Strategy 2 - Meet housing needs and desires with a sufficient and diverse supply of housing products, prices and locations. - Becoming Car Optional - Expand quality transportation options beyond cars and maintain an efficient transportation system that allows people and goods to travel throughout Greensboro. - Goal A - Greensboro has unrivaled pedestrian, biking, transit and road networks that provide safe, comfortable, and convenient transportation options. - Strategy 2 - Encourage new development that is compatible with the intended use of the adjacent roadway. - Goal B - Everyone loves our interconnected green spaces, which provide recreation and transportation opportunities, promote active living, and protect our natural environment.
+Filling In Our Framework - How we arrange our land uses for where we live, work, attend school, shop and enjoy our free time can create a more vibrant and livable Greensboro.
+Goal A - Greensboro is recognized and admired for its attractive, walkable and compact

+- mixed-use activity centers where people live, work and enjoy life. - Strategy 2 - Ensure mixed use projects both strengthen and add value to the Community. - Goal C People choose to live in Greensboro because every neighborhood is safe and has convenient access to first-rate schools, services, shopping, parks, and community facilities. - Strategy 1 - Employ a problem prevention model to identify causes and solutions to neighborhood problems.

+Creating Great Places - Creating interesting and attractive places and vibrant public spaces in neighborhoods, across Greensboro, in downtown and with our historic resources.

+Goal A - Greensboro's citywide network of unique neighborhoods offer residents of all walks of life a variety of quality housing choices.

+Strategy 1 - Protect and enhance the unique character of every neighborhood.
+Strategy 2 - Meet housing needs and desires with a sufficient and diverse supply of housing products, prices and locations.

+Becoming Car Optional - Expand quality transportation options beyond cars and maintain an efficient transportation system that allows people and goods to travel throughout Greensboro.

+- Goal A Greensboro has unrivaled pedestrian, biking, transit and road networks that provide safe, comfortable, and convenient transportation options. - Strategy 2 - Encourage new development that is compatible with the intended use of the adjacent roadway.